b-m-f/WirtBot/Website/content/docs/setup.md

 Alright, time to get the installer: `npm install -g @wirtbot/installer`.

 Once installed run `wirt-installer` and the installer will now take you through the rest of the setup.
-After answering all the questions wait until the setup is done, this can take up to **20 minutes** so just be patient and follow the things that it is doing of you like.
+After answering all the questions wait until the setup is done, this can take up to **20 minutes**.
+Just be patient and follow the things that are printed to the terminal if you like to know what is happening.

 And then you are done with the first part.
 Congrats, your private WirtBot is set up.